Scheduling Blog Series Part 4: Devil’s in the Duration

 2. The assignee gets and studies official project documents, design and specifications.

-3. The assignee reviews means and methods with the Project Manager, superintendent, or discipline leader
+3. The assignee may need time to review means and methods with the Project Manager, superintendent, or discipline leader.

-4. The assignee gets tools, software, and workplace ready for work
+4. The assignee gets tools, software, and the workplace ready for work.

 B. Include time to make the finished activity useful for others

 1. Review the work for quality.
 Did the activity meet the objective of its performance?

 2. Anything learned that affects other parts of the schedule?